myplaceonline/myplaceonline/doc/Development.md

 ### Offline Usage

-* We can't use a simple [cache manifest](https://developer.mozilla.org/en-US/docs/Web/HTML/Using_the_application_cache) that caches all HTML pages because that might cache sensitive information such as decrypted passwords.
+* We can't use a simple [cache manifest](https://developer.mozilla.org/en-US/docs/Web/HTML/Using_the_application_cache) that caches HTML pages because that might cache sensitive information such as decrypted passwords.

 ## JavaScript